kaanakgundogdu/Business-Data-Analytics-Intelligence/README.md

 python -m venv myVenv
-source myVenv/bin/activate (if you are in windows command line you can write only: myVenv/bin/activate ) pip install --user ipykernel python -m ipykernel install --user --name=myenv
+source myVenv/bin/activate (if you are in windows command line you can write only: myVenv/bin/activate ) pip install --user ipykernel python -m ipykernel install --user --name=myVenv

 You can list them: jupyter kernelspec list